 - Always carry a mobile phone, coins for a pay phone, or a phone card.
 Remember, emergency 000 calls are free of charge

-- Follow any security guidelines provided by your school or college
+- Follow any security guidelines provided by your school

 - Avoid giving personal information to strangers